| | Setting up Password Security |

 - The user can change their password by selecting File, Password Security, Change Password.

-Assign System Privileges - Go to File, Password Security, Assign User Privileges, Assign System Privileges.
+Assign Privileges To assign system privileges - Go to File, Password Security, Assign User Privileges, Assign System Privileges.

 - Under the User List, Highlight the desired User.